 Tenant referencing checks include at least one call to your employer and/or previous landlord.
 Therefore, it is essential to get in touch with your referees and let them know the importance of the call they can expect to receive.

-If you need any advice about any aspect of the renting process, please do not hesitate to contact one of our friendly and professional staff members.
-They will be very pleased to help you.
-Call or drop them a line today.
+If you need any advice about any aspect of the renting process, we are a London Lettings Agents specialising in flats and houses for rent in Southwark and Shoreditch.
+Please do not hesitate to contact one of our friendly lettings team.

 Tel: 020 3137 7877